stashed/elasticsearch/docs/elasticsearch.md

 **Wait for BackupSession:**

-The `sample-elasticsearch-backup` CronJob will trigger a backup on each scheduled slot by creating a `BackpSession` crd.
+The `sample-elasticsearch-backup` CronJob will trigger a backup on each scheduled slot by creating a `BackupSession` crd.

 Wait for the next schedule.
 Run the following command to watch `BackupSession` crd,